 Sapienza Università di Roma (Department of Computer, Control and Management Engineering (DIAG)) on Overleaf

-The Department of Computer, Control and Management Engineering (DIAG) of Univeristy of Sapienza, University of Rome is providing Overleaf Professional features for all students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
+The Department of Computer, Control and Management Engineering (DIAG) of University of Sapienza, University of Rome is providing Overleaf Professional features for all PhD students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
 Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

 Overleaf is designed to make the process of writing, editing and producing your research papers and project reports much quicker for both you and your collaborators.
 Overleaf can also be linked to other services to best fit into your workflow.

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You'll need to verify a Department of Computer, Control and Management Engineering (DIAG) email address.